Skip to main content

 The ideal way to maximise coverage is to have two active SIMs on your phone with automatic failover switching enabled.
 For example, if your O2 Primary SIM loses signal or 4G/5G data connectivity, your FlexiFone eSIM automatically fills the gap, ensuring you stay connected at all times.

 You may setup conditional forwarding from your Primary SIM to FlexiFone eSIM if that is unreachable, so you don't miss any calls.
+You should check this directly with your existing operator, review the settings on your phone, and refer to Forums/Articles on Google.

 On iPhones, you can also enable WiFi Calling on your Primary line so it would use Mobile Data from your FlexiFone eSIM when your Primary line has no signal (example below):